 Even when they are dressed casually, women have a distinctive touch that is unique.
 One of the French attributes of elegance is the handbag women carry in all circumstances.

-As most women buy at least a handbag each year, a number of typically French handbag designers are competing fiercely to provide the best quality and stay at the top of what is fashionable in Paris and the other regions of France.
+As most women buy at least a handbag each year, French handbag designers are competing fiercely to provide the best quality and stay at the top of what is fashionable in Paris and the other regions of France.

-A few of them, sometimes very old, are world famous thanks to a mix of perfect design, manual assembly of quality materials such as leather and efficient marketing.
+A few, sometimes very old, are world famous thanks to a mix of perfect design, manual assembly, quality materials and efficient marketing.

 Discover all these brands during your stay in the city in the Department Stores or in their branded stores.

 Louis Vuitton is synonym worldwide for exclusive and quality French handbags.
-Their Champs-Elysées store is world famous.
-Gérard Darel, also present in general fashion, Longchamp, best known for its Le Pliage handbag, are two other famous French handbag brands.
+Hermès Kelly and Birkin handbags are iconic luxury products.
+Gérard Darel and Longchamp, best known for its Le Pliage handbag, are two other iconic French handbag brands.

-Lesser known outside of France, Le Tanneur, created in 1898, La Petite Mendigote, created in the city in 2003, Nat et Ninn, created in the city in 2005, Jerome Dreyfuss are quality and fashionable French brands of handbags.
+Lesser known French handbag brands, Le Tanneur, created in 1898, Petite Mendigote, created in Paris in 2003, Nat et Ninn, created in Paris in 2005, Jerome Dreyfuss are quality French brands of handbags.

 Top Paris stores of French handbag brands.
 The Louis Vuitton and Longchamp stores are must do.
 French stores in Paris.